dabg3/contacts/README.md

 * configurable data file location `File > Settings`
 * sorting by click on column headers

+## Configuration
+The configuration file `config.properties` is located in `~/.config/contacts/` on POSIX systems, in `%localappdata%/contacts/` on Windows

+It is managed by the application and should not be manually edited

 ## Dependencies

 The application has been tested on Python 3.12,